sr99622/onvif-mcp/docs/STREAM_AUTH.md

-# Keycloak Authentication for Camera Apps and WebRTC Streams
+# Keycloak Authentication for Camera Apps, WebRTC Streams, and Snapshots

 ## Purpose

-This runbook adds browser-session authorization to camera applications and WebRTC signaling while preserving the MCP server's independent OAuth bearer- token flow.
+This runbook adds browser-session authorization to camera applications and WebRTC signaling and live JPEG snapshots while preserving the MCP server's independent OAuth bearer-token flow.

 The implementation uses: